 “A Search and Learning Model of Export Dynamics,” co-authored with Jonathan Eaton, Marcela Eslava, David Jinkins and C.J.
 Krizan.

-"Firm Dynamics, Job Turnover, and Wage Distributions in an Open Economy ," co-authored with Kerem Cosar and Nezih Guner.
-(Previous version appeared as NBER working paper 16326.)
+"Firm Dynamics, Job Turnover, and Wage Distributions in an Open Economy ," co-authored with Kerem Cosar and Nezih Guner, forthcoming in American Economic Review (Previous version appeared as NBER working paper 16326.)

 “Supplier Responses to WalMart’s Invasion in Mexico,” co-authored with Leo Iacovone, Beata Javorcik, and Wolfgang Keller, forthcoming in Journal of International Economics.
 (Previous version appeared as NBER working paper 17204.)

 "Credit Rationing, Risk

 co-authored with Rick Bond and Hale Utar, forthcoming

 Economic Review.
 (Previous version appeared as NBER working paper